tdcwilliams/WIM1d/README.md

 Code for 1d version of WIM

-OcMod2013_paper_code has the code for Williams et al (2013a,b).
+1. OcMod2013-paper has the code for Williams et al (2013a,b).
+   NB please don't modify this branch!!

-Please make new directories for new developments.
+2. Please make new branches for new developments.

 Things possibly on the agenda:
 - make attenuation depend on Young's modulus as well